Pipe Friction Loss Calculator (Darcy-Weisbach)

 Energy Cost of Friction

 For continuously operating systems (water treatment, industrial processes), friction loss translates directly to electricity cost.
 Power = ΔP × Q / η_pump.
 At $0.10/kWh, a pump overcoming 50 kPa at 10 L/s costs about $4,400/year.
-Reducing friction by 50% through pipe upsizing pays for itself quickly — a calculation this tool supports with its pump power output.
+Reducing friction by 50% through pipe upsizing pays for itself quickly — a calculation This calculator supports with its pump power output.

 Sources & Methodology